pilarverhaak/SPARCnado/README.md

 ## Background

 Built to migrate an existing Fitbit Web API study pipeline to the Google Health API ahead of the September 2026 deprecation.
-The Google Health API is new and sparsely documented; much of the per-type behavior here (filter fields, pagination, which types are deletable) was determined by direct probing against a real account and is captured in the retrieval script's structure.

 --